s-goldman/FAQs/faqs.md

 **A: Probably not**

 Very bright objects can cause linear stripes across the array that have a very slight (few percent) affect on the flux of the target but can intercept extended regions of lower flux surrounding the object making analysis difficult.
 Also when dealing with very bright sources the overall sensitivity of the array can be reduced which also can be detrimental if you are trying to detect very faint sources in the same field of very bright sources.
-This is not a worry typically til you get in the realm of hundreds of Janskys and also trying to detect faint sources of emission.
+This is not a worry typically until you get in the realm of hundreds of Janskys and also trying to detect faint sources of emission.

 ### How do I find the on-sky angle of the FORCAST grism slit?